 We lingered for some time and ate lunch, but soon we departed for the bikes as I had a deadline to keep.
 Unfortunately, on the way down, we both made a very uncharacteristic mistake and carried on uphill past the ridiculously well marked junction.
 We decided to continue on toward Lynn Peak via the Lynn Ridge Trail to complete the loop back to Rice Lake where we had begun.
 Unfortunately, that would mean we would have to go for a little run and ride the next day to retrieve our bikes, but heck, we were both game for the task.
 Next time, less talking, and more paying attention was the lesson learned, mea culpa.

 In another hour we were on the drive home, discussing things like how we lived only five minutes apart, and that each of us had two kids, so on and so forth.
-I ended up getting home an hour and a half late, auspiciously, something I rarely end up doing, but it had been an eventful day, and one I’ll always remember.
+I ended up getting home an hour and a half late, something I rarely end up doing, but it had been a memorable and eventful day.
 The next day we ventured out again to retrieve our bikes, and the fog had yet to lift.

-If you drop in here from time to time you’ll no doubt be reading about one or two of the many expeditions we’ve been on that followed this one.
-Here’s hoping you enjoy hearing about those treks as much as we enjoy our days in the mountains.
+If you drop in here from time to time you’ll no doubt be reading about some of the many expeditions we’ve been on that followed this one.
+Here’s hoping you enjoy hearing about those treks as much as we have enjoyed those days in the mountains.
 I think I speak for Doug when I say “Crack a cold one and enjoy getting outside!”
 Cheers!